-In August 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-14, Presentation of Financial Statements of Not-for-Profit Entities (Topic 958), intended to improve financial reporting for not-for-profit entities.
+In August 2016, the FASB issued ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities (Topic 958), intended to improve financial reporting for not-for-profit entities.
 The ASU will reduce the current three classes of net assets into two: with and without donor restrictions.
 The change in each of the classes of net assets must be reported on the Statement of Activities and Change in Net Assets.
 The ASU also requires various enhanced disclosures around topics such as board designations, liquidity, functional classification of expenses, investment expenses, donor restrictions, and underwater endowments.
 The ASU is effective for years beginning after December 15, 2017.
 Early adoption is permitted.
 The ASU should be applied on a retrospective basis in the year the ASU is first applied.
 While the ASU will change the presentation of the Council's financial statements, it is not expected to alter the Council's reported financial position.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09).
 The ASU establishes a comprehensive revenue recognition standard for virtually all industries under generally accepted accounting principles in the United States (U.S. GAAP) including those that previously followed industry-specific guidance.
 The guidance states that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

-The FASB issued ASU 2015-14 in August 2015 that deferred the effective date of ASU 2014-09 by a year thus the effective date is fiscal years beginning after December 15, 2018.
-Early adoption is permitted and should be applied retrospectively in the year the ASU is first applied.
-The Council plans to adopt the new ASU at the required implementation date.
+The FASB issued ASU 2015-14 in August 2015 that deferred the effective date of ASU 2014-09 by a year thus the effective date is years beginning after December 15, 2018.
+Early adoption is permitted.
+The Council has not yet selected a transition method and is currently calculating the effect that the updated standard will have on its financial statements.